Rohitprajapatfjd/Spotify-clone/README.md

 # Spotify-clone
-This is a spotify clone with all which you need in this web like songs play and change next and previous also  a feature to add a dynamic playlist just check out and run it in your directory
+This is a Spotify clone with all the features you need, such as playing songs, navigating between tracks, and creating dynamic playlists.
+Check it out and run it in your directory. simply add songs in the songs folder directory and also create multiple folders which  you should you shown in this web